-Joye E. Frost, Director, Office for Victims of Crime: Hello, I'm Joye Frost, the Director of the Office for Victims of Crime.
-I am proud to announce the opening of the 2017 National Crime Victims’ Service Awards nomination period.
-OVC is accepting nominations from May 1 through July 31, 2016.
-We welcome and encourage the nomination of individuals, organizations, teams, and programs who have demonstrated outstanding efforts on behalf of crime victims.
+MARILYN ROBERTS, ACTING DIRECTOR, OFICE FOR VICTIMS OF CRIME: Hello.
+I'm Marilyn Roberts with the Office for Victims of Crime.
+I am proud to announce the opening of the National Crime Victims’ Service Awards nomination period.
+We welcome and encourage the nomination of individuals, organizations, teams, and programs that have demonstrated outstanding efforts on behalf of crime victims.

 If you are nominating a group of individuals who work on a specific project, please submit only one nomination letter and abstract for the group.
 You will need to fill out pertinent information for each individual in the group.

 All nominations should be submitted online.
 If you experience problems submitting the nomination online or accessing the online nomination form, contact the OVC Resource Center at the National Criminal Justice Reference Service at 1–800–851–3420.
 The nomination period is open from May 1 to July 31.
 We will email the nominee and the nominator of their award status.